The Sixth Sense (Thai TV series): Season 2

 The main plot of season 2 narrates the events taking place inside Tinn's resort.
 Benja gets injured in an accident and has amnesia.
 Tinn and Yanin bring her back to the resort and meet with Mirantee, Tinn's mother, who just came back from abroad.
-Mirantee doesn't believe in the spirit and is not satisfied with Yanin, believing that she is a scammer.
+Mirantee does not believe in spirits and is not satisfied with Yanin, believing that she is a scammer.

 Later, Benja does everything to gain Tinn and Mirantee's attention, which makes Mirantee love and cheer Tinn.
 This further developed after the arrival of Robby Kids, a businessman who wants to invest in the resort, but is actually a Somkid shaman.

 Benja and Robby attempt to befriend and build Mirantee's trust for their own benefit, so Tinn and Yanin work together to prove the truth to Mirantee about the scammers.